 - Nightmares and Flashbacks

 - Addictive Behaviors

-If you are interested in EMDR Therapy you can request a short video consultation to see if EMDR is right for you.Request Consultation
+If you are interested in EMDR Therapy you can submit a request for a new client appointment.Request New Appointment

 If you are a current client, you may visit the client portal to request an appointment.Client Portal

 References: The EMDR Institute, The Maliberger Institute, Good Therapy